Skip to main content

 guard let name = person["name"] else {

-return // Condition failed, must exit
+return // Condition not met, must exit

 }